FredericoStrasser-UFRJ/Dashboard-projeto.mpb/README.md

-This is the prototype of the new interactive dashboard designed to analise the database of "Projeto MPB", a study of the use of harmonic, melodic and rithmic patterns and techniques of composers in popular brazilian music.
+This repository contains a prototype for a new interactive dashboard designed to analyze the Projeto MPB database.
+Projeto MPB investigates the harmonic, melodic, and rhythmic patterns and techniques used by composers in Brazilian popular music.

 More info can be found at:
 https://projetompb.com.br/